kjetilhoiby/leaflet-vector-tile-layer/README.md

 events on to lower layers.

 `VectorTileLayer` also supports two options `min/maxDetailZoom` which are subtly different from `VectorGrid`'s `min/maxNativeZoom`.
-Both offer the possibility to specify a range of zoom levels that offer an optimal trade-off between detail and size.
+Both provide the possibility to specify a range of zoom levels that offer an optimal trade-off between detail and size.
 When using the `native` variants, tiles above or below the zoom range are scaled, changing the stroke weight.
 The